stsaz/phiola/README.md

 ## Libraries

-phiola uses modified versions of these third party libraries: libALAC, libfdk-aac, libFLAC, libMAC, libmpg123, libmpc, libogg, libopus, libvorbisenc, libvorbis, libwavpack, libsoxr, libzstd.
+phiola uses modified versions of these third party libraries: libALAC, libfdk-aac, libFLAC, libMAC, libmpg123, libmpc, libogg, libopus, libvorbisenc, libvorbis, libwavpack, libsoxr, libzstd, libDynamicAudioNormalizer.
 Many thanks to their creators for the great work!!!
 Please consider their licenses before commercial use.
 See contents of `alib3/` for more info.

 ## Build